ubaldot/vim-outline/README.md

 Use any plugin manager or the builtin Vim plugin manager.

 ## Requirements
-Outline is written in Vim9script, therefore you need at least Vim 9.0.
+Vim-outline is written in *Vim9script*, therefore you need at least *Vim 9.0*.
 That is pretty much all.
 No ctags, nor LSP servers required.

 ## Usage